Katie Ansell

 Biography

 Professor Ansell received her BS in physics and music from the University of Michigan in 2008, and completed her PhD at the University of Illinois at Urbana-Champaign in 2020.
-She works at the intersection of implementing new pedagogies in physics labs and evaluating their effects on students.
 While working on her PhD, she developed a new curriculum for Physics 211 labs that fosters the development of creativity and independent thinking, supported by practical and procedural experimental skills.
-This new curriculum has grown to include the algebra- and calculus-based Mechanics and Electricity & Magnetism courses, as well as leading to the growth of a Learning Assistant program in the Physics department and improved efforts to train Teaching Assistants in pedagogy.
+This new curriculum has grown to include the algebra- and calculus-based Mechanics and Electricity & Magnetism courses, as well as leading to the growth of a Learning Assistant program in the Physics department and improved efforts for Teaching Assistant professional development.
+She now oversees the pedagogy of the introductory physics laboratories, supporting the teaching teams of Lab Coordinators and Teaching Assistants in their professional growth and implementation of this adaptive-expertise-focused curriculum.

 Research Areas